TradeControl/powerbi/readme.md

 The sample data builds on the [Bill of Materials demo](https://github.com/tradecontrol/tc-office/blob/master/docs/tc_demo_manufacturing.md).
 The script implements the additional operations:

-1. Create six new products by copying M/00/70/00 representing the same product moulded in different colours.
-The plastic material is therefore altered, changing the cost.
-The prices are also arbitrarily altered to emphasise different gross profit margins.
+1. Create six new products by making M/00/70/00 in six different colours, altering the plastic material to change the costs.
+Arbitrarily alter selling prices generate different gross profit margins.
 2. Add five new users without administrative rights to represent the Sales Team
 3. Declare in-memory tables of area and sector codes for random assignment to new customers
 4. Assign the BOM Demo sales order to a member of the Sales Team and assign sector and area codes to the existing customer account